medcomdk/MedCom-FHIR-Communication/docs/index.md

 The Danish Healthcare Messaging Network is currently the VANS Network on which the overall shipment of a message is handled through Asynchronous Messaging.

-To be able to communicate over the VANS Network, both senders and receivers **MUST** have an EAN number issued by the SOR.
+To be able to communicate over the VANS Network, both senders and receivers **SHALL** have an EAN number issued by the SOR.

-To be able to communicate a specific MedCom FHIR messagetype both senders and receivers **MUST** be registered in SOR with that messagetype and version.
+To be able to communicate a specific MedCom FHIR messagetype both senders and receivers **SHALL** be registered in SOR with that messagetype and version.

-The Sending system **MUST** validate the message before dispatching it.
+The Sending system **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

 ## Asynchronous Messaging